ISI-apex/hpsc-bsp/README.md

 	./build-hpsc-other.sh

-The bare metal toolchain is fetched and installed, then used to build (within `${WORKING_DIR}/work/`):
+The bare metal toolchain is fetched and installed, then used to build in `${WORKING_DIR}/deploy/BSP/`:

-1. `hpsc-baremetal/trch/bld/trch.elf` - TRCH firmware
+1. `trch/trch.elf` - TRCH firmware
-1. `hpsc-baremetal/rtps/bld/rtps.uimg` - RTPS R52 firmware (deprecated in favor of RTEMS)
-1. `u-boot-rtps-r52/u-boot.bin` - u-boot for the RTPS R52s
+1. `rtps-r52/u-boot.bin` - u-boot for the RTPS R52s

-The host compiler is used to build:
+The host compiler is used to build in `${WORKING_DIR}/deploy/BSP/`:

-1. `qemu/BUILD/aarch64-softmmu/qemu-system-aarch64` - the QEMU binary
+1. `qemu-system-aarch64` - the QEMU binary
-1. `qemu-devicetrees/LATEST/SINGLE_ARCH/hpsc-arch.dtb` - the QEMU device tree
+1. `hpsc-arch.dtb` - the QEMU device tree
-1. `hpsc-utils/host/qemu-nand-creator` - QEMU NAND flash image creator
+1. `host-utils/qemu-nand-creator` - QEMU NAND flash image creator
-1. `hpsc-utils/host/sram-image-utils` - SRAM image creation utility
+1. `host-utils/sram-image-utils` - SRAM image creation utility

-The Poky SDK is used to build:
+The Poky SDK is used to build in `${WORKING_DIR}/deploy/BSP/aarch64-poky-linux-utils/`:

-1. `hpsc-utils/linux/mboxtester` - mailbox test utility
+1. `mboxtester` - mailbox test utility
-1. `hpsc-utils/linux/rtit-tester` - RTI timer test utility
+1. `rtit-tester` - RTI timer test utility
-1. `hpsc-utils/linux/shm-standalone-tester` - shared memory standalone test utility
+1. `shm-standalone-tester` - shared memory standalone test utility
-1. `hpsc-utils/linux/shm-tester` - shared memory test utility
+1. `shm-tester` - shared memory test utility
-1. `hpsc-utils/linux/wdtester` - watchdog test utility
+1. `wdtester` - watchdog test utility

-The HPSC Eclipse distribution is also built:
+The HPSC Eclipse distribution is also built in `${WORKING_DIR}/deploy/`:

-1. `hpsc-eclipse/hpsc-eclipse.tar.gz` - TRCH firmware
+1. `hpsc-eclipse.tar.gz` - HPSC Eclipse installer

 Booting QEMU
 ------------